pirl/pirl-docs/content/masternodes/pirl masternode nautilus manual/_index.en.md

 Once you have the funds in place, you send a small 1 PIRL transaction to your Poseidon wallet (your account will come with a wallet) to prove that you control the Nautilus wallet with the 20K PIRL capital for Premium MN or 10K PIRL capital for Content MN.
 You use the txid from the 1PIRL transaction as part of the masternode setup, along with your Nautilus address.
 When the masternode is added, you go back to your Nautilus wallet and add the masternode contract address in the “contracts” tab.
 With the masternode contract address in place, you execute the node registration function.
 At this point you can either manually install the PIRL masternode binary and configure the masternode and firewall on your dedicated server or VPS or you can utilize the Poseidon 1 click functionality which will automatically setup your server and keep it updated.

-This guide uses the one-click-masternode setup feature.
-This is an optional feature for those that wish to have a more hands-off experience with the setup of their masternode.
-This Poseidon feature automatically configures your CentOS7 linux server to be a Pirl Masternode.
-Updates will be applied automatically.
-All you have to do is monitor your server to ensure it stays operational.
-This is as simple as rebooting the server, should it go offline.
-Manual installation instructions are also provided for those that want a bit more control of the system.

 ## Prerequisites

 * **A VPS with minimum 4GB Total OS RAM minimum (more is recommended), enough storage to run the masternode (Minimum 20GB, Recommended 60GB+), and a Public IP assigned at the network interface**